mathias-gabriel/challenge-backend-fullstack/challenge-backend/README.md

 ## The challenge

-Upon completing the challenge, the endpoint `/mycontroller/myroute` is supposed to return the sum of a user's checking and saving accounts, rounded to the upper hundred.
+Upon completing the challenge, the endpoint `/mycontroller/myroute` is supposed to return all accounts of the user and the sum of a user's checking and saving accounts, rounded to the upper hundred.

 The user's credentials as well as its authentication call are already coded in the `BridgeClient` service.